Maappers123123/Clinical-Video-Annotation-Tool/README.md

 - A **CSV file** with all scores, one row per scored window/video.
 - An **annotated MP4** per input video, with your scores overlaid, saved alongside the original video.

+Both output files are saved **in the same folder as the source video**, named after it (e.g. `001_02.mp4` → `001_02_scores.csv` and `001_02_scored.mp4`).
+Make sure that folder is writable, if it's read-only, on a restricted network drive, or the CSV is already open in another program (e.g. Excel), saving will fail with a permissions error.

 ---